jli21/EnglishFinal/README.md

 # EnglishFinal

-This is the final for Early American Literature
+This is the final for Early American Literature in the format of a website

 Requirements